oliverius/logo/docs/part8.markdown

 Let's concentrate in delimiters (in the previous tokenizer we did first numbers but I think it is easier to start with delimiters as all of them are only one character).

-We will use the same `repeat` example we've been carrying over in all this article, because it contains two delimiters and examples of primitives and numbers as well.
+We will use the same `repeat` example we've been carrying over in all this article because it contains two delimiters and examples of primitives and numbers as well.

 Let's test the delimiter and we will ignore the rest